PEM-Humboldt/biomodelos-sdm/README.md

 + Algorithm (**algos**) used will be *MAXENT*.

-There are several more arguments and ways to customize them, revise the vignettes and go for help running `?Bio2_routine`.
+There are several more arguments and ways to customize them, revise the [Bio2_routine](vignettes/Bio2_routine.md) vignette.

 ### Checking console messages and working directory folder